arubislander/subsonic-snap/README.md

 After that, anything mounted under /media will be accessible to the snap.

+## New in version 6.1.5+snap3
+Refresh of packages for security updates.

 ## New in version 6.1.5+snap2
 Refresh of packages for security updates.